shelajev/graalvm-workshop/README.md

 # workshop
 GraalVM workshop instructions

+The instructions to install GraalVM can be found, for example, [here](https://docs.oracle.com/en/graalvm/enterprise/20/docs/getting-started/installation-linux/).
+The prerequsites for the native image component working are described in the [docs](https://docs.oracle.com/en/graalvm/enterprise/20/docs/reference-manual/enterprise-native-image/) as well.

 the workshop is separated into several parts which you can find in this repository:

 1. [Building a simple GraalVM native image](https://github.com/shelajev/workshop/tree/main/1)